-Leischen Stelter is the former managing editor of Security Director News, an online business publication for security practitioners.
+Leischen Kranick is the editor of In Public Safety.
+She is the former managing editor of Security Director News, an online business publication for security practitioners.
 She spent four years writing articles, blogs and producing video segments regarding best practices in the private security industry.
-Currently, Stelter works with the public safety outreach team at American Military University writing about issues and trends relevant to professionals in law enforcement, fire services, emergency management and national security.
+Currently, Kranick works with the public safety outreach team at American Military University writing about issues and trends relevant to professionals in law enforcement, fire services, emergency management and national security.

 Dr. Chuck Russo is the Program Director of AMU’s Criminal Justice program.
 He began his career in law enforcement in 1987 in Central Florida and was involved all areas of patrol, training, special operations and investigations before retiring from law enforcement in 2013.
 Dr. Russo continues to design and instruct courses, as well as act as a consultant for education, government and industry throughout the United States and the Middle East.
 His recent research and presentations focus on emerging technology and law enforcement applications, in addition to post-traumatic stress and online learning.

 Dr. Michael Pittaro is a 27-year criminal justice veteran, highly experienced in working with criminal offenders in a variety of settings.
 Pittaro has lectured in tertiary education for the past 13 years while also serving as an author, editor, and subject matter expert.
 He is currently pursuing a Ph.D. in public safety/criminal justice at Capella University’s School of Public Safety Leadership.